 In 2021, the League of American Bicyclists renewed their designation of Orange County as a bronze-level bike friendly community.
 This was in recognition of the collective county-level and local efforts to improve conditions for bicycling in Orange County.
 This includes countywide regional bikeway planning, recent bicycle and pedestrian safety marketing campaigns, and encouraging first/last mile linkages to transit for both bicyclists and pedestrians.
-In support of these efforts, OCTA allocates funding to local agencies through the Bicycle Corridor Improvement Program call for projects.
+In support of these efforts, OCTA allocates funding to local agencies through the Complete Streets call for projects.

 The broad serving active transportation program addresses topics serving people bicycling and walking.
 Completed in 2019, OC Active is the countywide active transportation plan.
 OC Active includes the first effort to analyze pedestrian needs throughout Orange County.
-OC Active provides maps of high need pedestrian areas and maps future bikeways for each jurisdiction.
-The plan guides active transportation investments and enables local agencies to secure funding for infrastructure and noninfrastructure improvements countywide.
-Further efforts by OCTA have been centered around Safe Routes to School undertaking a bus stop safety and accessibility study as well as the project approval and environmental documentation phase of a bike trail connecting Downtown Santa Ana and Garden Grove along the Pacific Electric Right-of-Way.
+OC Active provides maps of high need pedestrian areas and maps of future bikeways for each jurisdiction.
+The plan guides active transportation investments and enables local agencies to secure funding for infrastructure and non-infrastructure improvements countywide.